There have been other ill-fated comeback attempts over the years.

 Except for himself.

 In week one of his comeback, he was faced with the daunting prospect of the reigning premiers.
 With a defensive duo of Mal Michael and Alastair Lynch taking turns on matching it with the all-time record holder, the Brisbane Lions restricted Plugger to just one disposal.
-That kick was a goal, but with a net result of one kick, one goal and a severely corked thigh suffered during the game, just how valuable Lockett’s value became a concern for Sydney.
+That kick was a goal, but with a net result of one kick, one goal and a severely corked thigh suffered during the game, just how valuable Lockett’s was became a concern for Sydney.
 Barry Hall held up his end of the bargain, returning 4.4 in the Swans’ 23-point loss, but Lockett looked anything but potent.

 Game two was viewed as a chance at redemption, and would not roll around until Round 10 of the AFL season.
 It was another disappointing display, as he managed just four disposals and one goal.
 If the drums were beating after his uncharacteristic return against Brisbane, his lack of presence against the Pies had the sounds echoing off the stadium walls.
 Hall would also fail in this game, held goalless.